The Australian Property Market Moves in Cycles

 • Sydney & Melbourne units are deeply undervalued relative to houses

-• Yield is critical if building more than 1–2 properties
+• Yield is critical if buying more than 1–2 properties

 • Old low-rise brick units in premium locations have hidden land value